-Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Investor-friendly, sector ETFs provide many options to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Energy - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 12, placing it in bottom 25%.
+It is currently ranked 7, placing it in top 44%.

 The fund is sponsored by Fidelity.
-It has amassed assets over $427.19 M, making it one of the larger ETFs attempting to match the performance of the Energy - Broad segment of the equity market.
+It has amassed assets over $877.14 million, making it one of the larger ETFs attempting to match the performance of the Energy - Broad segment of the equity market.
 FENY seeks to match the performance of the MSCI USA IMI Energy Index before fees and expenses.

 MSCI USA IMI Energy Index represents the performance of the energy sector in the U.S. equity market.